Aliasmk/aliasmk.github.io/_projects/calc50x.md

 # Calc.50x.ca Programming Calculator
 <img src="/assets/img/projects/calc50x.jpg" alt="{{ page.imgalt }}" class="profilePhoto verylargepic"/>
-Ever since I began developing my [NES Emulator](/projects/alianes/) back in 2014, I had a favorite online utility to convert between binary, hexadecimal, and decimal.
-My favorite feature was that you could click on the bits in the binary representation to directly set or clear them.
-I liked this because it helped me decode offsets and bitmasks for CPU registers.
+[calc.50x.ca](https://calc.50x.ca) is a free online utility I developed that converts numbers between Decimal, Hexadecimal, Octal, and Binary in real time.
+It also features the ability to directly set and clear bits in the binary representation.
+On the site you can read more about different numbering systems, as well as how to count to 1023 on two hands!

-On a day just like any other in November 2020, my workflow was broken!
-My favorite utility was down!
+The project is a replacement for the now-defunct calc.50x.eu - a similar calculator that I had used ever since I started developing my [NES Emulator](/projects/alianes/) in 2014.
+However, on a day just like any other in November 2020, my workflow was broken!
+The utility was down!
 It seemed like the domain expired and someone else had bought it out and stuck a wordpress site on it.

 For weeks I hoped that someone would make a suitable replacement... until I realized that someone could be **me**!
 I already had HTML and CSS experience, so all I needed was to learn enough Javascript to implement it.
 I had never used Javascript for web in any real capacity before, so I used my tried-and true method for learning a new technology: start at a blank text-editor and Google my way through until I'm done!
 Of course, having almost 10 years of experience with other programming languages means I usually have a solid idea of *what* to Google when I get stuck.